Buying a second property as an investment

 • Earning rental income on a property is subject to taxation by SARS.
 However, you can claim for some expenses like loan interest paid, levies, rate and taxes, maintenance, etc. Get an accountant to advise you.

-Costs of a second property
+• Costs of second property

 Consider the following costs if you are planning to rent out your second home.